vacu9708/Algorithm/Path finding algorithm/Dijkstra's algorithm/README.md

 		int current_vertex = pq.top().to;
 		int current_weight = pq.top().weight;
 		pq.pop();
-		if (already_shortest[current_vertex] == true) // If the path is already the shortest path, continue continue;
+		// Code to skip old paths in the priority queue if (already_shortest[current_vertex] == true) // If the path is already the shortest path, continue continue;
 		already_shortest[current_vertex] = true;
 		//if (weight_table[current_vertex] < current_weight) // If there's the shortest path to this vertex, continue (the same function as right above)
 			//continue;
+		//-----

 		for (int i = 0; i < graph[current_vertex].size(); i++) {
 			if (already_shortest[graph[current_vertex][i].to] == true) // If the path is already the shortest path, continue